 These provisions do not apply in relation to the renewal of a certificate granted or last renewed in Northern Ireland.

 Police firearms licensing departments should automatically issue a confirmation letter to applicants to prove the extension applies.
 If you do not receive such a letter in the week running up to the expiry of your certificate you should request one from your firearms licensing department.

-Temporary permits should be issued if delays have occurred in the police system.
+- Temporary permits should only be issued if delays have occurred in the police system.

-A permit does not authorise the purchase or acquisition of new firearms or ammunition but shotgun ammunition can be purchased if you have a temporary permit.
+- A temporary permit does not authorise the purchase or acquisition of new firearms or ammunition, except shotgun cartridges.

 The Home Office Guidance says: